 The box turtle needs to be fed every day or two, and you need to clean their cage at least once weekly.
 While these pets don’t usually bite, if they feel overly stressed and are handled too much, it is possible.
 The common box turtle likes consistency in their environment, meaning they don’t want to be pulled here and there.

 It’s also important to note that box turtles carry salmonella, so make sure to wash your hands very well after handling them or cleaning their enclosure.
 Once they’ve been in their home for a few weeks, the turtle will calm down and get used to you.
-You might even find that he follows you when you are in front of the enclosure to beg for food.
+You might even find that they follow you when you are in front of the enclosure to beg for food.

 Your box turtle will do best in an outdoor pen that is safe for turtles.
-If you can’t keep your box turtle outside, then it’s best to mimic his natural environment as much as possible.
-Make sure that you have a high enough enclosure that he can’t climb out and get lost, whether you’re keeping him inside or outside.
+If you can’t keep your box turtle outside, it’s best to mimic his natural environment as much as possible.
+Make sure that you have a high enough enclosure that they can’t climb out and get lost, whether you’re keeping them inside or outside.

 Your turtle’s enclosure needs a humidity level of around 60%, which you can maintain by misting the enclosure daily and having the proper substrate in the bottom of his cage.
 Chemical-free topsoil, moss, and leaves work well to create a natural substrate environment that has the proper humidity levels.
 You’ll want to layer the substrate at least 4 inches thick so that your turtle can easily burrow down into it when they want to.

 Your box turtle is an omnivore, so they have a varied diet and eats many different things.
 Fruits, veggies, insects, pinky mice, and low-fat meats are okay to feed to your reptile pet and things that they enjoy eating also.
 You can also find commercial foods specifically for box turtles, but it’s still important to have a healthy mix of those and fresh foods for the best results.